WiseGuru/MaxwellCTI/src/site/notes/Technical Guides/Securing Email.md

 *It is critical for all three protocols to be configured correctly to ensure real emails get delivered.*

 *SPF* was the first protocol released, and it includes both a basic authorization and policy process.
-It lists out domains which are allowed to send email, and says what to do with everything else.
+It lists sources which are allowed to send email, and says what to do with everything else.
 The policy component was replaced with DMARC, but some email hosts still rely on SPF for authentication.

 *DKIM* signs emails sent from your approved servers and provides recipients with a public key to verify the signature.
 This ensures that the emails are not changed in transit and makes sure that any routing problems don't lead to authentication failures.